PravijaSandeep/banking-transfer-service/README.md

 ## Future Tasks

+- Implement user authentication and secure message processing.
 - Implement custom logic for transaction ID generation.
-- Implement an audit trail mechanism for all requests.
+- Implement audit trails functionality for all requests.
 - Integrate with real account database and read accounts.
 Currently, it is using a small pre-loaded configuration for accounts.
 - Integrate with a real payment gateway for external transfers.